gruntjs/grunt-contrib-watch/README.md

 In some versions of OSX the above solution doesn't work.
 In that case try `launchctl limit maxfiles 10480 10480 ` and restart your terminal.
 See [here](http://superuser.com/questions/261023/how-to-change-default-ulimit-values-in-mac-os-x-10-6).

-#### Can I use this with Grunt v0.3?
-`grunt-contrib-watch@0.1.x` is compatible with Grunt v0.3 but it is highly recommended to upgrade Grunt instead.

 #### Why is the watch devouring all my memory/cpu?
 Likely because of an enthusiastic pattern trying to watch thousands of files.
 Such as `'**/*.js'` but forgetting to exclude the `node_modules` folder with `'!**/node_modules/**'`.
 Try grouping your files within a subfolder or be more explicit with your file matching pattern.

 Another reason if you're watching a large number of files could be the low default `interval`.
 Try increasing with `options: { interval: 5007 }`.
 Please see issues [#35](https://github.com/gruntjs/grunt-contrib-watch/issues/35) and [#145](https://github.com/gruntjs/grunt-contrib-watch/issues/145) for more information.

 #### Why spawn as child processes as a default?
-The goal of this watch task is as files are changed, run tasks as if they were triggered by the user themself.
+The goal of this chokidar task is as files are changed, run tasks as if they were triggered by the user themself.
 Each time a user runs `grunt` a process is spawned and tasks are ran in succession.
-In an effort to keep the experience consistent and continually produce expected results, this watch task spawns tasks as child processes by default.
+In an effort to keep the experience consistent and continually produce expected results, this chokidar task spawns tasks as child processes by default.

-Sandboxing task runs also allows this watch task to run more stable over long periods of time.
+Sandboxing task runs also allows this chokiar task to run more stable over long periods of time.
 As well as more efficiently with more complex tasks and file structures.

 Spawning does cause a performance hit (usually 500ms for most environments).
 It also cripples tasks that rely on the watch task to share the context with each subsequent run (i.e., reload tasks).
 If you would like a faster watch task or need to share the context please set the `spawn` option to `false`.
 Just be aware that with this option enabled, the watch task is more prone to failure.

 ## Release History
+ * 2015-07-17   v1.0.0   Replace `gaze` with `chokidar`
  * 2014-03-19   v0.6.1   Fix for watch targets named "default"
  * 2014-03-11   v0.6.0   Clear changed files after triggering live reload to ensure they're only triggered once. cwd option now accepts separate settings for files and spawn.
 Fix to make interrupt work more than once.
 Enable live reload over HTTPS.
 Print newline after initial 'Waiting...'
 Remove deprecated grunt.util libs Add reload option to specify files other than Gruntfile files to reload.
 Update to gaze@0.5.1 Use fork of tiny-lr (which has quiter operation, support for HTTPS and windows path fixes) Add livereloadOnError, which if set to false will not trigger live reload if there is an error.
  * 2013-08-25   v0.5.3   Fixed for live reload missing files.